isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-07-03-post-mansion-blocks-flats-and-tenements-the-advent-of-apartment-living.md

 [^4]: A gable is the triangular-shaped top part of a wall that meets the sloping roofs of a building.
 A Dutch gable has curved sides rather than straight sides.

-[^5]: [Company Meetings.
+[^5]: [Company meetings.
 Singapore Building Corporation](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/singfreepresswk19231226-1.2.29).
 (1923, December 26). *The Singapore Free Press and Mercantile Advertiser,* p.
 4. Retrieved from NewspaperSG.

 [^6]: A loggia is a design feature of Italian origin and refers to an arcaded gallery or corridor, open on at least one side and affording a protected seating place with a view.
 The Arts and Crafts Movement, which emerged in England in the latter half of the 19th century, was an aesthetic movement in the decorative and fine arts.
 This movement later spread to Europe and America.